-Habitat: This species can be found in grasslands with sparse vegetation and sandy soils.
-Additionally, in more rocky regions they can be found in rock outcrops and crevices.
-Typically, this species is terrestrial but can climb up logs, fence posts, and other vertical surfaces.
+Habitat: This species can be found in grasslands with sparse vegetation, yuccas, and sandy soils.
+Additionally, sandy regions with large areas of sand prairie and sand dunes are used by Prairie Lizards.
+Generally, this species is terrestrial but can climb logs, fence posts, and other vertical surfaces.

 Species Range: This species occurs throughout much of the Great Plains, from Texas and New Mexico north to South Dakota and east to Louisiana, Arkansas, Missouri, and Illinois.

-South Dakota Status: This species is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).